Skip to main content

 South Texas Cancer Burden and COE Areas of Work

-The cancer burden in South Texas is unique.
-The challenges people face in accessing care and achieving good outcomes are the basis of our Community Outreach and Engagement (COE) areas of work.
+The cancer burden in South Texas presents distinct challenges.
+The challenges individuals face in receiving timely care and improving health outcomes shape the focus of our Community Outreach and Engagement (COE) efforts.

 Researchers from Mays Cancers Center, home to UT Health San Antonio MD Anderson Cancer Center, are changing cancer’s impact through community outreach and engagement.

 We’ve spent years learning about how cancer affects the people of South Texas.
-This information helps us engage with our community in meaningful ways to reduce it.
+This information helps us engage with our community in meaningful ways to reduce cancer diagnoses.

 South Texas Cancer Burden